-Jomolhari Trek with a Culture Tour of Paro and Thimphu, 17 Days
+Jomolhari Trek with a Culture Tour of Paro and Thimphu, 12 Days

 English German French

-Jomolhari Trek with a Culture Tour of Paro and Thimphu, 17 Days
+Jomolhari Trek with a Culture Tour of Paro and Thimphu, 12 Days

-Days: 17 / Difficulty: 3 of 5 (Moderate to strenuous)
+Days: 12 / Difficulty: 3 of 5 (Moderate to strenuous)

-Jomolhari Trek with a Culture Tour of Paro and Thimphu.
+Jomolhari Trek with a Culture Tour of Paro and Thimphu

 Beginning from Paro valley, your trek starts with gentle ascent through Bhutan’s undisturbed forest of rhododendrons and pines.
 Passing through the villages with lush fields of rice, wheat, barley and crossing over the tree lines you arrive in the regions sparsely inhabited by the migrant yak herders.
 The trail continues through enchanting valley flanked with snowcapped peaks to the base of Mount Chomolhari and its spike shaped companion, Jichu Drake.